Cherry Crumb Bars

 Alas, summer is wrapping up to a bitter-sweet ending.
 However, with the back to school season and cooler weather creeping up along comes the season for cherries to sweeten things up a bit.
 Cherries are now at their peak sweetness, juiciness, and utterly irresistible.
 I had bought a bag of cherries for this blog post and ended up finishing up the whole bag before I could make the squares.
 Oops!
 I ended up making them with frozen cherries instead, but they were just as delicious without any of the pitting involved.
 However, if you do have the patience for all the work, I’m sure they would taste fantastic.

-These squares were like a crunchy granola with chewy cherry goodness all rolled into one.
-I confess, I ate half the box to myself and my boyfriend ate the other half all in one day !!
-Most of the sweetness comes from the cherries themselves.
+I confess, I ate half of this batch of Cherry Crumb Bars to myself and my boyfriend ate the other half all in one day!!
+They are also lightly sweetened so most of the sweetness comes from the cherries themselves.
 You hardly need any sugar for this recipe.
 While I was making them, I had tried a little bit of the crumb crust and debated whether or not I should add more sugar to the crust because, by itself, it wasn’t sweet at all.
 My gut said not to, and so I didn’t, and they turned out just perfect!
 I hope you enjoy them as much as I did.

 Cherry Filling Ingredients